 "Extraordinarily bright, hard-working, well-rounded, ambitious." —Thomas J. O'Neill, President and CEO, Parsons Brinckerhoff, describing Thayer School M.E.M. students

 M.E.M. students are a diverse group.
-Within just the past few years, students have come from Canada, China, Cyprus, Dominican Republic, Germany, Ghana, Greece, India, Kenya, Nepal, New Zealand, Nigeria, Poland, Singapore, United Kingdom, and the United States.
+Within just the past few years, students have come from Austria, Bangladesh, Canada, China, Egypt, Ghana, India, Mauritius, Nepal, Nigeria, Singapore, and the United States.

-Around one third of the students are women (class of 2013 is 39% women).
+Over one third of the students are women.

 One thing all M.E.M. students have in common: M.E.M. students are all engineers.